War is and integral part of humanity.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Nov 11, 1918: End of WWI but not the End of War
+Please use the Social Network links just below to share this information from The Explanation, Nov 11, 1918: End of WWI but not the End of War